Home

 Possible Dangers of Frontline Spray

-According to the Frontline product label, "individual sensitivities, while rare, may occur after using any pesticide product for pets.
+According to the product label, "individual sensitivities, while rare, may occur after using any pesticide product for pets.
 If signs persist, or become more severe, consult a veterinarian immediately.
 Certain medications can interact with pesticides.
 Consult a veterinarian before using this product on medicated animals.
 Consult a veterinarian before using this product with other pesticides.
 This product may be harmful to debilitated, aged, pregnant, or nursing animals.
 Consult a veterinarian before using."

 No Prescription Required

-Top Recommendation for Discount Frontline Spray Online
+Top Recommendations for Discount Flea Medication Online

 Top of page